This post contains affiliate links. I may receive compensation if you buy something. Read my disclosure for more details.

 Professional Communication for Junior Developers uses mock scenarios.
 The creators demonstrate different ways to navigate everyday situations during the interview and on the job.

-12 Best Programming Interview Books in 2021: Conclusion
+12 Best Programming Interview Books This Year: Conclusion

-Here are the 12 Best Programming Interview Books in 2021:
+Here are the 12 Best Programming Interview Books:

 ✅ The Algorithm Design Manual by Steven S. Skeina